Not All Prefills Are Equal: PPD Disaggregation for Multi-turn LLM Serving: Interference Analysis and Comprehensive Trade-Offs

 \Cref{tab:winner-distribution} quantifies this trade-off by showing the winner percentage for each configuration category across three objectives.
 Three patterns stand out:

-\textit{(1) Replica dominates T2 TTFT}.
-With zero network transfer and local prefix caching, Replica achieves the lowest Turn-2 latency.
-However, Replica wins almost no TPOT or throughput scenarios---its lack of workload isolation causes prefill operations to interfere with decode batches.
+\textit{(1) Replica dominates Turn 2 TTFT}.
+With zero network transfer and local prefix caching, Replica achieves the lowest Turn 2 latency.
+However, Replica wins almost no TPOT or throughput scenarios: its lack of workload isolation lets prefill operations interfere with decode batches.

 \textit{(2) $x{=}0$ and $0{<}x{<}1$ configurations dominate TPOT}.
 Physical separation of prefill and decode workloads ensures stable token generation without interference.
 The decode-only (D) machines maintain consistent batch sizes and dedicated memory bandwidth, yielding predictable per-token latency.